Esraaj-Sarkar-Gupta/Esraaj-Sarkar-Gupta/README.md

 I use the markup languages LaTeX and HTML

-The majority of my projects involve scientific compuation using Python or C. Sometimes I use MATLAB when I get tired of python, but somehow that never works out too well for me.
-Despite its lax syntax MATLAB drives me nuts.

-I don't have a great deal of experience with web development.
-Although I do know a share deal of Javascript, CSS and HTML along with a little PHP, my skills in regards to web development is no where near the modern standard.
-I'd much rather stick to my python.

-I use Sublime Text for javascript, Spyder for python and VS Code for everything else.
+The majority of my projects involve scientific computation.
+Recently I have been working on projects involving cosmological model testing, along with low level bare metal programming for microcontrollers.